toffycaluga/PERN-Stack/README.md

 ﻿# PERN-Stack in React

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It is an app to save text notes, edit and delete when you deem convenient

 <img width="1266" alt="Screen Shot 2022-06-19 at 2 18 18 PM" src="https://github.com/toffycaluga/PERN-Stack/blob/main/client/src/assets/img/project-img.png">